christophertheys/3D-Printed-Donut/README.md

 - Always run mesh validation (3D Print Toolbox saved me!)
 - Applying all transforms (`Ctrl + A`) in Blender is **critical**
 - Exporting modifiers is important — leave **Apply Modifiers** on
-- Green support in slicer preview doesn’t always mean “needed” — visually check overhangs
+- Green support in slicer preview doesn’t always mean “needed”
 - PLA doesn’t need glue on a clean PEI bed but a brim helps

 ---